twknab/gear_list_MEVN/README.md

 ### Known Bugs

 - [LARGE] Deleting List, Items contained marked as complete do not get reset.
- - Issue: Need to create new Model, something like "ItemComplete", and have it contain the LIST and ITEM _id's, and a "complete" field.
-That way each item can be re-used over and over again and have multiple states for different lists.
-Could easily then loop through all items when deleting a list, and ensureing to delete those records as well.
+Items belonging to many lists are tied to a single list.
+This is not good.
+ - // TODO BUG FIX
+ - Status: Made model called gearListCompletion
+ - When we load a list, instantly each item is examined for one of these objects.
+   - if no object exists, create one
+   - if object exists, retrieve it and set "completed" adhoc status as same as record
+ - when ticking completed box:
+  - search for completion object and update it
+ - when deleting a list, delete all completion objects associated with it
+ - TODO: Update deletion of item to also delete any of these completion collections associated with it.

 - [LARGE] Make "Gear List" View prettier (this is the prime thing here), and include back button or nav back to Dashboard
 - [MEDIUM] User session seems to time out.
 What's going on?
   - If no valid session, can re-direct to dashboard?